-Only one (1) probationary period shall be permitted for violation of the code of conduct or ethics while enrolled in the program and two (2) probationary periods shall be permitted for "academics" while enrolled in the program.
+Only one (1) probationary period shall be permitted for violation of the Academic Dishonesty Policy, Professional Behavior, Code of Ethics and/or Code of Conduct, while enrolled in the program and two (2) probationary periods shall be permitted for "academics" while enrolled in the program.
 Incurring more than the allotted probationary periods shall result in dismissal from the program without a tuition refund.